eeerlend/macup-dotfiles-icloud/README.md

 A [macup](https://github.com/eeerlend/macup) module that keeps your dotfiles in sync through icloud drive

 ## Configuration
-Add your dotfiles to your configuration, and this module will make sure to keep them in sync
+Add your dotfiles to your macup configuration file, and this module will make sure to keep them in sync

 ```bash
 macup-dotfiles-icloud+=(